 - They remember previous actions such as the text entered in a form when returning to a page.

 - They restore the user preferences regarding their previous choices of accepting or rejecting cookies when they return to the site

 - Account, Login and order processing cookies are not in use on this site

 All site payments are made via PayPal, and there are no forms for entering payment details on this site.

 Disabling necessary cookies could prevent the proper functioning of this website.

-These cookies streamline PayPals login process and are necessary for PayPal to work
+- PayPal uses session cookies and other cookies to streamline PayPals login process and are necessary for PayPal to work.

 You can control and/or delete cookies as you wish – for details, see aboutcookies.org.
 You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.

 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren't sure whether you need or not it's usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.
 This Cookies Policy was created with the help of the CookiePolicyGenerator.com

 For more information contact mightymacros